PHYS3888/Tutorial_AstroClassification/README.md

 Does your model learn a sensible prediction profile to distinguish the two classes of stars?

-:question::question::question: __Q2:__
-Upload a plot of the data and your trained linear SVM's in-sample predictions in your two-dimensional feature space.

 #### A Nonlinear Model

 Linear not good enough for you?